brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/README.md

 Support the project on [Patreon](https://patreon.com/brazilianscriptguy) to access exclusive content and updates.

-Stay informed about updates and releases at the [SysAdminToolSet Release](https://github.com/brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/releases/tag/SysAdminToolSet).
+Stay informed about updates and releases at the [Windows-SysAdmin-ProSuite Release](https://github.com/brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/releases/tag/Windows-SysAdmin-ProSuite).

 ---